STAR

 Please call Member Services at 1-888-672-2277 (TTY 7-1-1) to contact interpreter services.

 Once you have chosen Parkland Community Health Plan, your next step is to choose who will provide the majority of your healthcare services.
-Your primary care physician (PCP) will be the one you call when you need medical advice, when you are sick, and when you need preventive care such as immunizations.
+Your primary care provider (PCP) will be the one you call when you need medical advice, when you are sick, and when you need preventive care such as immunizations.
 Each member may select his or her own PCP.

 You will select a PCP from PCHP’s extensive network of family or general practitioners and pediatricians.
 The selection of a PCP is crucial for immediate access to acute and preventive care.